rigoneri/syte/README.md

 ### Instagram

 Syte has Instagram integration, which means that you can show your Instagram pictures within your site like a profile.
-Currently the only way to display your pictures is through their iPhone and Android apps, this is not even possible through their website.

 ![Syte Instagram](https://github.com/rigoneri/syte/blob/master/readme-imgs/f-5.png?raw=true)